-Cardiff City FC Foundation have teamed up with the Royal British Legion to create a Veteran's Project, designed to use the power of Cardiff City FC to engage with socially isolated veterans in and around Cardiff who would not normally make themselves known to veteran support services.
+Cardiff City FC Foundation have teamed up with the Royal British Legion to create a Veteran's Project, designed to use the power of Cardiff City FC to engage with socially isolated retired and ex-armed forces personnel or those at risk of becoming lonely in and around Cardiff.

 We want to help veteran's re-build old connections, develop new relationships and help them to become more mentally and physically active.

 Our project seeks to focus on these key issues and provide structure and support that allows them to come together, have fun and take part in a range of new activities led by their interests that target physical and mental activity.

 We are also developing sporting and military reminiscence materials that will be used to support those suffering from dementia.